gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/practicalJavaEclipse.md

 - Each test passed gets you 3 out of 100 marks.
 - Total mark are capped at 100.
 So, passing 34 or more tests gets you 100/100, not more (unfortunately).
 - Passing mark is 60 (or at least 20 functions).
 - Submit all files on which you work (so up to 6 java files).
-For example, if you complete ONE OR MORE functions from Stage1.java, Stage2.java, Stage3.java - submit those three files.
+	- For example, if you complete ONE OR MORE functions from `Stage1.java`, `Stage2.java`, `Stage3.java` - submit those three files.
-- You can make the submission by **5pm (17:00:00), Sunday 6th March Sydney Time**.
-Late submissions are not accepted.
+- You can make submissions by **5pm (17:00:00), Sunday 6th March Sydney Time**.
+- **Late submissions are not accepted.**
 - The more functions you can solve, the better prepared you are for the unit.